The Ware Case (1928 film)

 The Ware Case is a 1928 British silent drama film directed by H. Manning Haynes and starring Stewart Rome, Betty Carter and Ian Fleming.
 The film was shot by British First National at the Twickenham Studios in London with sets designed by the art director Hugh Gee.
 The rights for the film were acquired by the parent American company First National Pictures for copyright and distribution of the film in the United States.
 This explains why the film at this late date was completely silent as by this time First National was routinely supplying Synchronized musical soundtracks to its feature films.
 It was an adaptation of the play The Ware Case by George Pleydell Bancroft, previously filmed in 1917, with another version appearing in 1938.
-First National (through Warner Bros.) distributed the film in the United States.
+First National (through Warner Bros.
+Pictures) distributed the film in the United States.

-Synopsis
+Plot

-Sir Hubert Ware (Stewart Rome) is the very picture of a dashing English country gentleman: athletic, charming, and popular in high society.
+Sir Hubert Ware is the very picture of a dashing English country gentleman: athletic, charming, and popular in high society.
 But beneath his polished exterior lies a cold, self-serving man who lives far beyond his means.
 Perpetually in debt, Sir Hubert hides his moral indifference behind good manners and social graces.
-Among his few genuine acts of kindness is his continued financial help to Tommy Bold (Syd Ellery), an aging racing tout who has fallen on hard times.
+Among his few genuine acts of kindness is his continued financial help to Tommy Bold, an aging racing tout who has fallen on hard times.

-Residing at the grand Ware estate is Lady Magda Ware (Betty Carter), Hubert's wife, and her younger brother Eustace Ede (Patrick Ludlow), a wealthy and somewhat impressionable young man who has inherited the entirety of their father's fortune.
+Residing at the grand Ware estate is Lady Magda Ware, Hubert's wife, and her younger brother Eustace Ede, a wealthy and somewhat impressionable young man who has inherited the entirety of their father's fortune.
 Tensions rise between brother and sister, and following a bitter quarrel during a weekend house party, Eustace storms off to the lake for a swim.

-Among the assembled guests is Sir Michael Adye (Ian Fleming), a celebrated barrister who harbors deep and unspoken affection for Lady Ware.
+Among the assembled guests is Sir Michael Adye, a celebrated barrister who harbors deep and unspoken affection for Lady Ware.
 Before long, the gardener bursts in with terrible news: Eustace has been found drowned.

 Lady Ware discovers a cryptic note from her brother and, wracked with guilt, assumes he has taken his own life.
 But the coroner's inquest delivers a shocking twist—bruise marks have been found on Eustace's throat, indicating foul play.
 A verdict of murder by person or persons unknown is returned.